-Full details of who to contact at Stage 1 & 2 are contained in the factsheet - IDRP - Internal Disputes Resolution Procedure - available on the pension website at https://hackneypension.co.uk/documents-library/member-factsheets, or copies can be obtained either from Equiniti or the administering authority's in-house pension team at the London Borough of Hackney.
-The fact sheet also provides full details of how and when to contact the Pension Advisory Service, and the Pension Ombudsman, if members are wanting to seek some additional guidance and assistance with the appeal process.
+Full details of who to contact at Stage 1 & 2 are contained in the factsheet - IDRP - Internal Disputes Resolution Procedure available the pension website on at https://hackneypension.co.uk/documents-library/member-factsheets or copies can be obtained either from Equiniti or the administering authority's in-house pension team at the London Borough of Hackney.
+The fact sheet also provides full details of how and when to contact MoneyHelper, and the Pension Ombudsman, if members are wanting to seek some additional guidance and assistance with the appeal process.

-The number of received IDRP cases in the year was 8.
+The number of received IDRP cases in the year was nine.
 The analysis is as follows:-